 The furor over Lindsay's demand for partnership continues.
 Bobby discovers that Lindsay's not the only associate looking for another job.
 Rebecca is involved in a car accident she believes is a scam.
 Rebecca and Jimmy go undercover to ferret out the guilty.
 Ellenor meets up with an old friend in the midst of a chimpanzee custody trial.

 Bobby works with the firm of Cage and Fish to help in the defense of Marie Hanson, an apparent axe murderer who may have been Lizzie Borden in a past life.
-Ellenor discovers that her new boyfriend, Fred Spivak, is the crooked chiropractor treating Rebecca, while Lindsay and Helen discuss Helen's future with the DA's office.
+Ellenor discovers that her new boyfriend is the crooked chiropractor treating Rebecca, while Lindsay and Helen discuss Helen's future with the DA's office.
+The crossover starts on Ally McBeal S01E20 The Inmates (I).

 Jimmy's faith in his priest is shaken when Father Ryan is arrested for the murder of a 16-year-old boy.
 Jimmy desperately tries to track down the real killer before Father Ryan's case goes to trial.
 Ellenor struggles over her sense of ethics and her blossoming relationship with Fred Spivak.